samuelfchen/rda-1/README.md

 ## Benefits Of Using RDA

-> *Using the application independent RDA container allows implementing a generic and unified data transport layer, where any application can use for transfer and exchange data.
+> *Using the application-independent RDA container allows implementing a generic and unified data transport layer that any application can use for transfer and exchange data.
 This generic data transport layer "decouples" the connected applications, allowing them to evolve independently and to flexibly maintain compatibility.*

-One use of RDA is for implementing cross-language and cross-application object-serialization.
+One powerful feature of RDA is for implementing cross-language and cross-application object-serialization.
 For example, you can send [a "Person" object as a serialized RDA container](https://foldda.github.io/rda/2022/10/03/obj-serialization-pattern.html) from your Java program to a Python program, and in the Python program, you can de-serialize a "User" object using the received RDA container.
 Unlike using XML/JSON, the "Person" object and the "User" object are not bound to a schema, so they can be developed and maintained separately.

 Another use of RDA is maintaining versioning compatibility between a sender and a receiver.
-Because of RDA's recursive nature, each "pocket" in an RDA container is itself an RDA container, and multiple "children" RDAs can be placed inside a "parent" RDA.
-This means you can transfer data of multiple versions and multiple formats "side-by-side" in a single container.
+Because RDA has a recursive storage structure, you can store "children" RDAs as data elements in a "parent" RDA.
+It means you can transfer multiple versions and multiple formats of your data (as child RDAs) "side-by-side" in an RDA container.

 Indeed, being able to send multiple pieces of "anything" side-by-side in a container can have many interesting uses: how about sending XML data (which is a string) together with its DTD (another string), or sending an encrypted document together with the associated digital signature and public key, or sending a computing "workload" that has some data together with an executable script to a data-processing unit, etc.